NoxInmortus/docker-ldap-tool-box/README.md

 This repository aims to deliver a multi-architecture Docker image for the latest versions of LDAP Tool Box projects.

-Each project can enable an LDAP authentication on Apache2 to reach LTB apps.
+Each project can enable an LDAP authentication on Apache2 to reach LTB app.

 This Docker image is rootless and listen on `*:8080`.

-If you wish to contribute or create issues, please use the GitHub repository : https://github.com/NoxInmortus/docker-ldap-tool-box
+If you wish to contribute or report an issue, please use the GitHub repository : https://github.com/NoxInmortus/docker-ldap-tool-box

 ## Official NoxInmortus repositories